Why study Government and Politics?

 This section of the course focuses on the core political ideas underpinning Liberalism, Conservatism and Socialism and how key thinkers have developed political ideologies that have evolved and changed over time e.g. Locke and Rawls, Hobbes and Nozik, Marx and Giddens.

-In addition to these core ideologies, students will be able to choose one ideology from a wide range of political ideas: Anarchism, Ecologism, Feminism, Multiculturalism, and Nationalism.
+In addition to these core ideologies, students will study one ideology from a wide range of political ideas: Anarchism, Ecologism, Feminism, Multiculturalism, and Nationalism.

 How does Politics fit with other subject choices?

 A course in Government and Politics will be of benefit to any Post-16 student, but it will be of particular interest to pupils also studying, or interested in, History, Law, Psychology, Geography, Media Studies, Religion and Philosophy, and Sociology.

 What degree course or career will it lead to?

 Government and Politics provides an excellent basis for many subjects at degree level and as an academic subject it is very highly regarded by universities, including the Russell Group of Universities.
 It is a useful qualification for any career as the skills developed from: debating and discussion, learning to write structured and convincing arguments, producing presentations on complex issues and analysing a wide range of information, data and statistics provide students with invaluable workplace skills.
 Careers in Politics, Law, Business, Teaching, Local Government and a wide range of other professions are just some of the possibilities open to students that study this course.